aesthetic on a budget

 Midnights is the final era during the concert, and Swift goes all in on sequins and color, similar to what you see on this cosmetics bag.
 The Midnights era is defined by dark, rich hues, with a hint of glitter.
 With all the purple sparkles, you might think this makeup bag looks like it’s ready to sing “Karma.”

-Swift famously launched her most recent era, The Tortured Poets Department, during her Eras Tour.
+Swift famously launched The Tortured Poets Department during her Eras Tour.
 And it turns out, they use old typewriters in the Tortured Poets Department, as seen in Swift’s “Fortnight (feat.
 Post Malone)” music video.
 You’ll probably still keep turning in papers on your laptop, but this old typewriter pencil holder is a cute nod to Swift’s longest album yet.

 Maryann Reese